Definition of a freelancer

 Freelancers make up 28% of the workforce in the screen industries, whereas across UK industries as a whole, the number of self-employed is only 15%.
 In production, the proportion of freelancers is as high as 50%.

 This is because screen industry work is primarily project-based.
 It has a start (pre-production) a middle (production) and an end (post-production and exhibition or transmission or publication).
 What this means is that most companies hire by the project rather than into permanent roles.
-This is particularly prevalent in film, TV and animation where you are taken on for a set period of time during the production.
-In the games sector, you are less likely to be freelance due to the iterative nature of games development where development teams need to continually iterate the game past its launch.
+This is particularly common in film, TV and animation where you are taken on for a set period of time during the production.
+In the games sector, you are less likely to be freelance as the time frames in games development are much longer, and development teams need to continually re-evaluate, propose changes to, prototype and test the game past its launch.

 All in all, if you want to work in screen, there is a good chance you will be freelance at some point in your career.